Agronomy and farming systems

 Research is funded from charitable, levy, government and industry sources, often in collaboration with partner organisations and institutions and by NIAB members.
 This research, including laboratory studies, field trials and literature reviews, is conducted and reported either confidentially or with the facility to make this information more generally available.

 NIAB takes a leading role in industry-wide initiatives aimed at interpreting and disseminating the findings of key projects and studies, ensuring knowledge gained is transferred quickly and effectively back to funders and onto farm.
-Through NIAB Agronomy Services, the Cambridge University Potato Growers Research Association (CUPGRA), the Eastern Agritech Innovation Hub and fruit grower associations, we have a strong engagement with commercial production ensuring our research remains relevant to growers, packers, processors, agronomists and other industry stakeholders.
-At the Eastern Agritech Innovation Hub NIAB works with farmers and SMEs to address waste reduction and valorisation.
+Through NIAB Agronomy Services, the Cambridge University Potato Growers Research Association (CUPGRA), the Hasse Fen research site and fruit grower associations, we have a strong engagement with commercial production ensuring our research remains relevant to growers, packers, processors, agronomists and other industry stakeholders.
+At our Hasse Fen site, near Soham in Cambridgeshire, NIAB works with farmers and SMEs to address waste reduction and valorisation.